PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-device-list.md

 # Device List Page

 After completing the login process, you will enter the Device List Page.
-If you are accessing DASSET for the first time and have not yet added a new device, this page will blank.
+If you are accessing DASSET for the first time and have not yet added a new device, this page will be blank.

 On this page, a list of all available DASSET devices associated with your account will be displayed.
 From here, you can:
 - View connected devices and their status.